 Photo courtesy: Arnold Gatilao

-Fine julienned tuber can be great addition to salads or slaws.
+Fine julienned tuber can be a great addition to salads or slaws.

 Deep-fry its thin slices in vegetable oil (as in potato chips) to prepare chips.

 Boiled sunchoke can be pureed, and can be used as a dip or in fillings for pancakes.

-It complements well with other tubers like potato in variety of mouth-watering stews and soups.
+It complements well with other tubers like a potato in a variety of mouth-watering stews and soups.
 Roasted sunchoke is eaten as a side dish with turkey, lamb, etc.

 Jerusalem artichoke contains inert carbohydrates in the form of inulin.
-Inulin do not get digested in the gut and passes as it is in the bowel movements.
-This may sometimes cause troublesome indigestion problems, especially in those who are new to use them in the food.
-Eating large quantity of roughage may cause gaseous distension, and gripping pain in the stomach.
+Inulin does not get digested in the gut and passes as it is in the bowel movements.
+Sometimes, this may cause troublesome indigestion problems, especially in those who are new to use them in the food.
+Eating large quantity of roughage may cause gaseous distension and gripping pain in the stomach.
 (Medical disclaimer).

 ≻≻-Back to Home page.